- Getting Started

 - Once you've built and saved your custom audience, it can be added to your ad group within the Targeting section by typing its name in the box and selecting it from the dropdown.

 - Enter any other targeting parameters, such as geolocation, bids, and ad group budget.
-We recommend, so best practice is to refrain from layering categories or sites into a data targeting ad group.
+We recommend refraining from layering categories or sites into a data targeting ad group with the Continue Bidding Adjustment unchecked.

 - Bids for data targeting can typically range from $1-3 for broader audiences with wider potential reaches